Psvensso/TimeKeeper/README.md

-# TimeKeeper PhoenixFramework demo app
+# TimeKeeper demo app
+Buildt with Phoenixframework
 Requires Elixir installed and Postgres with u/p: postgres/postgres

 To start the app: